Premiere – N3ptune Gets Honest About His Trauma On New Single: “MANNEQUIN” - 303 Magazine

 While the original demo took only a single session to record, the quick take was nearly perfect.
 In fact, only a few changes differentiate that original demo from the single release.
 N3ptune explained that the second verse “kind of strips back entirely,” as the artist powers through deeply personal lyrics like “I don’t sleep man, I’m scared to, locked away in my bedroom,” which replace the demo’s much less explicit verbiage, which found N3ptune alluding to his pain.

 So, he tried something different, which still didn’t work.
 He tried another new angle, and version after version, something was still off.
-“It didn’t sound right because I wasn’t being vulnerable,” N3ptune said. “[Once I finally,] really just like got to the nitty gritty of it, and just put out everything that has been my reality.”
+“It didn’t sound right because I wasn’t being vulnerable,” N3ptune said. “[I finally,] really just got to the nitty gritty of it, and just put out everything that has been my reality.”

 N3ptune wasn’t sleeping, and the truth was that he was afraid of things he was trying to avoid.
 And while it might’ve been easier to avoid saying the personal truths, every attempt compromised the song.
 It wasn’t N3ptune.
 At the end of the day, the artist said, “It was a matter of just saying it and not sugar coating it.”